armory/documentation/_spinnaker/operator.md

 # Overview

 Spinnaker Operator is a Kubernetes operator for Spinnaker that makes it easier to install, deploy, and upgrade any version of Spinnaker through a workflow that you are already familiar with.
+There are two flavors of the Spinnaker Operator:

-The open source [Spinnaker Operator](https://github.com/armory/spinnaker-operator) installs open source Spinnaker, whereas the proprietary Spinnaker Operator installs Armory Spinnaker.
+* The open source [Spinnaker Operator](https://github.com/armory/spinnaker-operator) that installs open source Spinnaker.
+* The proprietary Armory Spinnaker Operator that installs Armory Spinnaker.
+This version comes with additional enterprise features.

 After you install Spinnaker Operator, you can use `kubectl` to manage the lifecycle of your deployment.